 - Collision intervention.
 Collision intervention technologies take crash prevention a step further by employing automatic emergency braking and steering.
 For example, the car may automatically stop if a pedestrian is in front of the car and a collision is imminent or it may automatically steer the car out of the way if the driver begins to change lanes with a car in the blind spot.

 - Driving control assistance.
 This category of driver assistance tech includes safety features like adaptive cruise control and lane-keeping assistance to help drivers maintain safe speeds and stay in the right lane.

 5. Tech-Limiting Apps and Features

 One of the best ways to minimize distracted driving is to limit what notifications you get from your phone while you’re on the road.
-There are a variety of driving apps out there that automatically silence phone calls and texts when you’re driving above a certain speed (often, 15 or 20 miles per hour).
+Various driving apps automatically silence phone calls and texts when you’re driving above a certain speed (often, 15 or 20 miles per hour).
 They may also send out automated responses to let contacts know that you are driving and are unable to respond right away.
-Some phones now come standard with this feature.
+Some phones now come standard with this resource.
 For example, if turned on, the iPhone will automatically put your phone in Do Not Disturb mode if it detects that you are driving.
 This is an absolute must for brand-new drivers.